Skip to content

 - Lack of Cohabitation: The couple's living arrangements were separate, and even during the brief period of cohabitation, their household routines were independent.

-- Absence of Marriage-Like Characteristics: The respondent required permission to access the applicant's home, and their social and financial relationships lacked partnership traits.
+- Absence of Marriage-Like Characteristics: The respondent required permission to access the applicant's house, and their social and financial relationships lacked partnership traits.

 - Refusal to Support: The applicant declined to support the respondent's PR application by confirming their status as common-law partners, indicating a lack of mutual commitment.

-- Financial Arrangements: The applicant made payments towards the respondent's property mortgage in Madeira Park but referred to them as "rent," not indicating financial interdependence or co-ownership.
+- Financial Arrangements: The applicant made payments towards the respondent's property mortgage in Madeira Park but they were referred as “rent” which did not indicate financial interdependence or co-ownership.

 The court ruled that the applicant failed to prove continuous cohabitation for two years, as required by the FLA, and did not provide sufficient evidence of the relationship’s marriage-like nature.